 - Pre-freeze the chicken pieces individually, laying on a baking tray.
 Wait for a few hours until they are solid.
 Then you can store them together with the chicken pieces in a bag without the tension of sticking.

 - Use individual zip-top bags or foil wrapping to store the chicken pieces separately in the freeze.

 - Alternatively, you can use a Tupperware box to store chicken pieces individually.

 No Time to Separate Frozen Chicken?
 Then Cook it Frozen

-If you’re not want to separate frozen chicken by thawing, then you can cook it.
-But don’t think to fry.
+If you’re not want to separate your frozen chicken by thawing it, then you can cook it.
+But don’t think about it.

 However, if you cook all the chicken at once, then this idea is excellent.
 But if you only need to separate a part of the joint chicken pieces, it won’t work for you.
 Let’s follow the process of cooking frozen chicken.

 Step-1: Start your cooking process.
 But Keep in mind frozen chicken takes 50% more time than cooking fresh chicken.